Dre Campbell Farm

 3. Improves Soil Texture

-Agricultural lime can help improve soil texture by allowing water to seep into the soil rather than puddling on top of it, thus also bringing water to the roots of the plants.
+Agricultural lime can also help improve soil texture.
+It allows water to seep into the soil rather than puddling on top of it, thus also bringing water to the roots of the plants.

 4. Controls Garden Pests

 Powdered lime is very dusty.
-As a result, certain insects are not able to breathe properly when it’s dusted on them.
+So, certain insects may not be able to breathe properly when it’s dusted on them.

-It also makes it difficult for certain insects to crawl through it.
-However, you should exercise caution, as ag lime might also affect beneficial insects.
+Its texture may also make it difficult for certain insects to crawl through it.
+However, exercise caution, as aglime might also affect beneficial insects.

 Plants That Don’t Need Lime

 Garden lime is not good for all plants.
-Plants that grow well in acidic soil, such as blueberries, strawberries, and peppers, would do better without lime application.
+Plants that grow well in acidic soil, such as blueberries, strawberries, and peppers, would do better without an Ag lime application.

 Additionally, avoid using it on azaleas, eggplant, cucumbers, rhododendron, and sweet potatoes.